-- A. The Aquifer and Wellhead Protection Overlay District includes the following: - Land above stratified drift aquifers, as identified on the "US Geological Survey, Geohydrology and Water Quality of Stratified-Drift Aquifers in the Bellamy, Cocheco, and Salmon Falls River Basins, Southeastern New Hampshire Plates 2.
-4 and 6 dated 1992," or as identified as part of a site plan or subdivision plan review or other process. - 2.
-Land within the current designated Wellhead Protection Areas (WHPA), as defined by NH RSA 485-C:2 and identified by the New Hampshire Department of Environmental Services. - 3.
-Land within a 400-foot radius of a Public Water System well, as defined by NH RSA 485:1-a. - B. The lands described in Section 3(A) are depicted on the map entitled "Town of Madbury Aquifer and Wellhead Protection Overlay District" dated [insert date of updated map], as amended.
-This map shall be on file at the Town Office.
-If the boundaries of the Aquifer and Wellhead Protection Overlay District shown on this map differ from the lands described above, Section 3(A) shall prevail. - C. If an Aquifer and Wellhead Protection Overlay District boundary is uncertain or contested, the boundary in question shall be determined by a New Hampshire licensed Professional Engineer, hydrologist, geologist, or soil scientist acceptable to the Planning Board.
-The owner of the property where the boundary is in question shall bear the costs of such determination.
+- A. The Aquifer and Wellhead Protection Overlay District includes the following: all lands above stratified drift aquifers, and lands designated by the State as public water supply wellhead protection lands identified as follows: - Land above stratified drift aquifers, as Lands above stratified drift aquifers are identified on the "US Geological Survey, Geohydrology and Water Quality of Stratified-Drift Aquifers in the Bellamy, Cocheco, and Salmon Falls River Basins, Southeastern New Hampshire Plates 2.
+4 and 6 dated 1992,-" or as identified as part of a site plan or subdivision plan review or other process. - Land within the current designated Wellhead Protection Areas (WHPA), as defined by NH RSA 485-C:2 and identified by the New Hampshire Department of Environmental Services.
+Lands for wellhead protection are identified on the State of New Hampshire, Department of Environmental Services, Wellhead Protection Areas Data Layer, as may be updated. - 3.
+Land within a 400-foot radius of a Public Water System well, as defined by NH RSA 485:1-a. - B. The lands described in Section 3(A) are These lands are depicted on the map entitled "Town of Madbury Master Plan, Water Resources Aquifer and Wellhead Protection Overlay District" dated June 14, 2005 insert date of updated map as a mended, and the Town of Madbury Zoning Map as may be amended.
+Thisese maps shall be on file at the Town Office.
+If the boundaries of the Aquifer and Wellhead Protection Overlay District shown on this map differ from the lands described above, Section 3(A) shall prevail. - B. In addition the District includes all lands above the stratified drift aquifers where they have not been mapped, but may be identified as part of a site plan or subdivision plan review or other process. - C. If an Aquifer and Wellhead Protection Overlay District boundary is uncertain or contested, the boundary in question shall be determined by a New Hampshire licensed Professional